Simple Dual Port RAM System

 Simple dual port

-- simulates RAM with support for simultaneous read and write operations.
-Reads are performed continuously, writes are performed only upon an enable signal on the wr_en port.
-In the case when reading and writing occur at the same address, the read operation occurs before the write operation.
-The output always receives the result of the read operation. -
+— simulates RAM with support for simultaneous read and write operations.
+Reads are performed continuously, writes are performed only by an enabling signal on the wr_en port.
+In the event that reads and writes occur at the same address, the read operation occurs before the write operation.
+The output always receives the result of a read operation. -

 Dual port

-- simulates RAM with support for simultaneous read and write operations.
+— simulates RAM with support for simultaneous read and write operations.
 The key difference from the previous mode is the presence of two output ports.
-One always receives the result of a read operation and the other always receives the result of a write operation.
-Depending on the selected value of the parameter Specify the output data for a write operation (New data
+One always receives the result of a read operation, and the second always receives the result of a write operation.
+Depending on the selected parameter value Specify the output data for a write operation (New data

 orOld data

-) the result of the operation is either new data written to the address or data that was stored at the address before the write operation.
-New data is written only when the enable signal on the wr_en port is present.
-If read and write operations are performed at the same address, the read operation comes before the write operation.
+) the result of the operation is either new data written to the address, or data that was stored at the address before the write operation.
+New data is recorded only by an enabling signal on the wr_en port.
+If the read and write operations are performed at the same address, then the read operation goes before the write operation.

 Limitations